CirroBuild/FrostiDocs/blog/2022-02-02-order-flow-imbalance.md

 author_image_url: https://avatars.githubusercontent.com/dm13450
 ---

 Calculate the order flow imbalance and build a high-frequency trading signal with the results.
+[Read more](https://dm13450.github.io/2022/02/02/Order-Flow-Imbalance.html)